Approximate and Weighted Data Reconstruction Attack in Federated Learning

 \subsection{Improved Weighted Loss Function for the Data Reconstruction Attack}

-The commonly used loss function \eqref{eq_loss_grad_match} for the data reconstruction attack treats different components of the model update $\Delta\theta_t$ equally.
-However, as observed in \cite{chen2019shallowing}, different layers in a neural network provide different contributions to boosting the performance.
-Inspired by this fact, we propose to assign different weights to the model updates at different layers to facilitate the reconstruction.
-The implementation of our method is elaborated below
+The commonly used loss function \eqref{eq_loss_grad_match} for data reconstruction treats different components of the model update $\Delta\tilde{\theta}_{e}$ equally.
+However, as observed in \cite{chen2019shallowing}, different layers in a neural network contribute differently to performance.
+Motivated by this observation, we assign different weights to different layers to facilitate reconstruction.
+The construction of our method is described below.